PADI Advanced Open Water Course

 - Please see this link for information on diving doctors in your area: Diving Doctor List

 - You will be required to complete a medical statement which may result in you needing to complete a medical with a doctor.
+Click here to read the PADI RSTC Diving Medical before you book.

 - You must be able to swim at least 200 meters and float for 10 minutes unassisted.

-- By purchasing the course online you agree to a non refundable deposit of $150
+- By purchasing the course online you agree to a non refundable deposit of $150 per person booked regardless of all other conditions

-- Courses are only partially refundable (less $150 non refundable deposit) subject to failing a recreational diving medical and supplying the failed medical to: email@example.com
+- Courses are only partially refundable (less $150 non refundable deposit) subject to failing a recreational diving medical and supplying the failed medical to: firstname.lastname@example.org if within 14 days of start of course, no refunds will be given.

 - No refunds will be given to cancellations within 14 days of start of course.